arung-northwestern/pacmof/README.rst

 Parallel Calculations
 ----------------------

-Since PACMOF uses Dask_, you can run calculations in parallel on a single CPU using mult-threading without starting Dask cluster.
-If you plan of doing high-throughput screening with many CIF files on an HPC, you could start a Dask cluster. before calling any of the get_charges_multiple_serial/parallel.
-For example to start a cluster with 10 processes with 8 CPU's each use:
+Since PACMOF uses Dask_, you can run calculations in parallel on a single CPU using mult-threading without starting a Dask cluster.
+If you plan on doing high-throughput screening with many CIF files on an HPC, you could start a Dask cluster before calling any of the get_charges_multiple_serial/parallel functions.
+For example, to start a cluster with 10 processes with 8 CPU's each use,

 .. code-block:: python

     from dask_jobqueue import SLURMCluster
     from distributed import Client
-    cluster=SLURMCluster(cores=4, interface='ib0', project='p20XXX', queue='short', walltime='04:00:00', memory='100GB')
+    cluster=SLURMCluster(cores=8, interface='ib0', project='p20XXX', queue='short', walltime='04:00:00', memory='100GB')
     cluster.scale(10)
     client= Client(cluster)